Liability coverage for hotels and motels

 - Business interruption: If you are forced to close due to a covered event

-- Breakdown of equipment: To repair damage and compensate for lost income
+- Breakdown of equipment: To repair damage and replace lost income

-- Food destruction: To protect you from financial loss if a power outage or equipment loss causes food to be destroyed
+- Food destruction: To protect yourself against financial loss if a power outage or equipment loss causes food to destroy

-- Interruption in the tool: To compensate your company for losses caused by a continuous power outage
+- Tool interruption: To compensate your company for losses caused by a continuous power outage

-- Crime: To protect you from losses caused by guest or employee theft
+- Crime: To protect you against losses caused by guest or employee theft

-The cost of hotel and motel insurance can vary widely, depending on several factors, including the location and size of your hotel business and the types of services you offer.
+The cost of hotel and motel hospitality insurance can vary greatly, depending on several factors, including the location and size of your hotel business and the types of services you offer.
 Our experienced agent can help you find the right coverage at the best available prices.